QuantumTarantino/ethereum_resources/README.md

 * [Metamask](https://metamask.io/) - This plugin makes a bridge between your Ethereum account and your browser to interact with Dapps, contracts or simply make transaction with other accounts.

 * [Truffle](https://github.com/trufflesuite/truffle) - You can do lot of things with this npm package tool like compile your contracts, migrate it to any network and test it.
-Powered by Consensys
+Powered by Consensys.

-* [web3.js](https://web3js.readthedocs.io/en/1.0/) - This library lets you interact from your Javascript code, with the Ethereum network (e.g., make transactions with a contract)
+* [web3.js](https://web3js.readthedocs.io/en/1.0/) - This library lets you interact from your Javascript code, with the Ethereum network (e.g., make transactions with a contract).

 * [web3.py](https://web3py.readthedocs.io/en/stable/) - Same as web3.js but for Python.